 Transforming First Nation Education

-First Nations have always upheld vibrant lifelong-learning education systems rooted in language, culture and community.
+First Nations have always upheld vibrant education systems rooted in language, culture and community.

-We’re working to re-assert control of our local First Nation education systems.
+We’re working to re-assert control of our lifelong-learning systems.

 So future generations can thrive.